Letters to the Corinthians

 Exhortation for the Week

-Be courageous - begin to open your heart wider to your brothers and sisters in the church.
+Prepare your heart to both give correction to, and receive correction from, your brothers and sisters in the church.